BunnyLand/git-test/README.md

 # git-test
 Git repository containing the web service code for GitHub screening exercise - Part 2 It is a REST api implemented using node.js + express.
+The api code is in the folder **git-test-api**

 Following use case are implemented: